open-horizon/exchange-api/README.md

 - Run the performance tests: `src/test/bash/scale/test.sh` or `src/test/bash/scale/wrapper.sh 8`
 - Make sure to run `primedb.sh` before running the  `AgbotsSuite` test class to run all of the tests.

+## Code Coverage Report

+  Code coverage is disabled in the project by default.
+The sbt command `sbt coverage` toggles coverage checking on/off.
+To create a report of coverage:

+  - Execute `sbt coverage` to enable scoverage.
+  - Run all tests see section above (`Running the Automated Tests in Local Sandbox`).
+  - Create report running command `sbt coverageReport`.
+  - Terminal will display where the report was written and provide a high-level percent summary.

+## Linting

+  Project uses Scapegoat.
+To use:

+  - Run `sbt scapegoat`
+  - Terminal will display where the report was written and provide a summary of found errors and warnings.

 ## Building and Running the Docker Container

 - Update the version in `src/main/resources.version.txt`